mercedes-benz/ardep/samples/uds_bus_sample/README.rst

 They use different physical addresses for communication.

 This sample also demonstrates how the UDS clients can communicate to each other on the CAN bus via a small, custom protocol that lets each client "sign" a byte in a CAN message by each client.
-For this, each client contains a *worker* functionality that listens for CAN frames on a specifig address (configurable via data identifier 0x1100 (2 bytes with little endian)) and responds (with the appended signature byte) on another configurable address (data identifier 0x1101).
+For this, each client contains a *worker* functionality that listens for CAN frames on a specifig address (configurable via data identifier ``0x1100`` (2 bytes with little endian)) and responds (with the appended signature byte) on another configurable address (data identifier ``0x1101``).
-Each client also contains an *controller* that is responsible for sending a first CAN frame to the first client in the chain, and then receiving the final response from the last client in the chain.
+Each client also contains an *controller* which uses a routine (routine id ``0x0000``) that is responsible for sending a first CAN frame to the first client in the chain, and then receiving the final response from the last client in the chain.

 The controller uses a fixed send address of 0x001 and a fixed receive address of 0x000.